 We marinate wings in what can only be described as one of the best chicken marinades, ever.
 Then they are grilled over low heat until the fat from the skin has rendered.
 They’re finished over high heat until the skin browns and chars just slightly.
 They are seriously good.

-1. Marinate Your Chicken
+Marinate the Chicken

+This is the time to break out your favorite marinade (or use ours).
 When we were dreaming up this lemony grilled chicken recipe, we went straight to one of our absolute favorite marinades.
 It’s got a ton of lemon, mustard and garlic — making it perfect for wings.
 We marinate the wings for at least 1 hour, but longer wouldn’t hurt.
 You could even marinate overnight if you wanted to.

 By the way, we don’t bother to separate the drumstick from the “wingette” (or middle portion).
 If you are up to it, here’s a little tutorial with a quick video that we put together a while back showing you how to separate a chicken wing.

 Start with Low, Indirect Heat

 Wings are perfect on the grill since grilling takes full advantage of the high ratio of skin to meat.
 Start with low or indirect heat and place them skin-side up.
 Close the lid and leave them for 10 to 15 minutes.

 Finish with Direct Heat

 Now that the skin and fat have rendered, grill the wings over high heat, turning occasionally, until golden brown and just slightly charred.